Skip to content

 • Title: The title of the subtitle file.

-• Original Script: The author information of the original subtitle.
+• Original Script: The author information of the original subtitles.

 • ScriptType: Defines the script version, usually v4.00+.

-• PlayResX and PlayResY: Defines the resolution of the video, indicating the display effect of the subtitles at this resolution.
+• PlayResX and PlayResY: Define the video resolution, indicating the display effect of the subtitles at this resolution.

 • PlayDepth: The color depth of the video, generally 0.

-• ScaledBorderAndShadow: Specifies whether to scale the border (Outline) and shadow (Shadow) of the subtitles according to the screen resolution. yes is yes, no is no scaling
+• ScaledBorderAndShadow: Specifies whether the border (Outline) and shadow (Shadow) of the subtitle are scaled according to the screen resolution. yes means yes, no means no scaling.

 2. [V4+ Styles] Section

-This section defines the style of the subtitles.
-Each style can control the font, color, shadow, etc. of the subtitles through fields.
+This section defines the style of the subtitles, where each style can control the font, color, shadow, etc. of the subtitles through fields.
 The format is as follows:

 ini